 Many wine enthusiasts point to the high cost of wine and lack of knowledgeable customer service in PLCB stores.
 Several movements to allow competition in wine sales have floundered in recent years.
 Academics and critics have pointed out that the state legislature is unlikely to pass laws allow for free trade, since the PLCB funnels millions upon millions of dollars into state, county, and city coffers.

 The advent of “Chairman Selections” “Sommelier Selections” and “Premium Value” sales have offset many of the complaints regarding wine pricing in the Wine & Spirits Shoppes.
 With pricing that is often well below retail, and sometimes actually lower than wholesale prices, the programs have been a resounding success.
+We hope our PLCB Wine Search will help you find some amazing wines.

 How The Pennsylvania Liquor Control Board Works and What Are Its Duties To The State’s Citizens